VISIT OUR ART STORE ▶

 Simple Steps to Mount and Store Your Watercolor Paintings

-Mounting and storing watercolor paintings can be tricky, especially when they're not framed yet.
-I've been painting and selling watercolors for years, and I've learned what works best for me.
+Mounting and storing watercolor paintings can be tricky, especially when they’re not framed yet.
+After years of painting and selling original watercolors, Jane-Beata has learned exactly what works best for protecting artwork without unnecessary cost or stress.

-Why I Don't Frame My Watercolors Before Selling
+Why the Artist Doesn’t Frame Watercolors Before Selling

-Framing sounds like the obvious choice, right?
-But in my experience, it's often more of a hassle than a help.
+Framing sounds like the obvious choice, but in the artist’s experience, it often creates more problems than benefits.

-• Shipping becomes risky: glass can break so easily.
+• Shipping becomes risky: glass can break easily.

-• Postage gets expensive: framed pieces are bulkier and heavier.
+• Postage becomes expensive: framed pieces are bulkier and heavier.

-• Framed art isn't flexible: customers might not like my chosen frame.
+• Framed art lacks flexibility: customers may not like the chosen frame.

-Most of the people who buy my art prefer to choose their frames.
-That way, they can match their home or office style.
-Only a few ever ask for professionally framed work.
+Most buyers prefer selecting their own frames so they can match their home or office décor.
+Only a few ever request professionally framed work.

 The inconvenience of framing

-This method keeps the artwork looking neat and polished, but still gives the buyer room to choose how they want to frame it later.
+This keeps the artwork neat and polished while still allowing the buyer to choose their own frame later.

 Step 1: Flattening the Painting

-• Use strong masking tape to stick my watercolor paper firmly to a painting board.
+• Uses strong masking tape to stick the watercolor paper firmly to a painting board.

-• I press it down well before I start painting.
+• Presses the tape down well before painting.

-• I always paint on at least 300 gsm paper—anything thinner buckles too much.
+• Paints on at least 300 gsm paper—anything thinner buckles too easily.

 Stick the paper firmly to the painting board